2020 French Open – Girls' singles

+Elsa Jacquemot received a wildcard into the women's singles competition, but lost to qualifier Renata Zarazúa in the first round.
+Jacquemot then entered the girls' singles competition and won the title, defeating Alina Charaeva in the final, 4–6, 6–4, 6–2.

-Leylah Annie Fernandez was the defending champion, but chose to compete in the women's singles competition instead.
+Leylah Annie Fernandez was the defending champion, but chose to compete in the women's singles competition.
 She lost to seventh seed Petra Kvitová in the third round.

-Third seed Elsa Jacquemot was awarded a wild card into the main competition, but lost to qualifier Renata Zarazúa in the first round.
-Jacquemot then entered the Girls' Singles competition and won the title, defeating Alina Charaeva in the final, 4–6, 6–4, 6–2.